 A typical day for Animal Control involves listening to citizen complaints, documenting meetings with both residents and businesses, and following up on open cases.
 If there is an ordinance violation, the Animal Control Officer will take the necessary steps to remedy the situation and protect both the animals and the community.

 The Animal Control Division consists of a chief animal control officer.
 Patrol officers provide animal control response to calls for service when the ACO is off duty.
-Additionally, three members of the Patrol Division are certified in Animal Control, enhancing the department’s ability to meet the needs of the community.
+Additionally, members of the Patrol Division are certified in Animal Control, enhancing the department’s ability to meet the needs of the community.

 Voted one of the safest cities by